 To really do well at planting, we need mirrors in our lives.
 We need to build in reflective practices so we create space for the Holy Spirit to speak to us.
 We need real-life human beings to have complete access to us with permission to tell us whatever they see.
 These are the best ways to begin to uncover what we cannot see on our own and start to tend the foundation of our souls.

-At this year’s Multiply Vineyard Summit in Miami we are going to help planters see, address, and repair some of the cracks in their foundation.
+At this year’s Multiply Vineyard Summit in California we are going to help planters see, address, and repair some of the cracks in their foundation.
 For some, this will be a space to address acute problems.
 For others, it will be more preventative and proactive care.
 Whichever camp you fall in, we think these days together will serve you tremendously as you slow down and consider what Jesus is saying to you about your life.
 We anticipate laughing together a lot and building genuine friendships as we do this work alongside each other.
 Would you consider joining us?

 Join us to be encouraged, inspired, and equipped at the Multiply Vineyard Summit!

 Corey Garris joined the Multiply Vineyard team in 2014 to lead the multisite coaching and resources team.
 Corey has had years of experience supporting and developing multisite churches across the country.
 Corey is also is Chief of Staff at the Mile High Vineyard.
 Prior to working at MHV, Corey oversaw the development of campuses at Vineyard Columbus, was a campus pastor himself, and also helped send out church plants.